Atlas-OS/docs/docs/contributions.md

 This means less potential headache in the future if the change is disagreed upon, as you can avoid reverting all of the disliked changes for the automatic pull request every week.

 For manual/non-automated pull requests, you can make your own branch in the Atlas repository or make a fork, it is your choice.

+If you want to, you can also manually make a pull request to merge `dev` into `main`, but the 5 reviews will still be in effect.

 ## :material-format-letter-case: Formatting